• Skip to primary navigation

 • Gradually mix in sugar and once thick, add milk in.

-To make the balls
+To make the cake balls:

 • Drop your failed cakes into a large bowl.
 Crush with your hands or spoon to crumble the cake into small pieces.